-'Starting from 20th, Furutani really pushed up before handing the wheel over to me.
-As for myself, I didn’t make any mistakes and I think I fully utilised every chance I was given.'
+"Starting from 20th, Furutani really pushed up before handing the wheel over to me.
+As for myself, I didn’t make any mistakes and I think I fully utilized every chance I was given.

 Though initially disappointing, Super GT Round 6 was the ultimate test of strategy for the team and drivers.
 With the odds in his favor, Fraga returned to the pits with his best result of the season where the team ecstatically greeted him with high fives.

 Next Up: 14-15 October, SUPER GT Rd.7 at Autopolis

 Fraga’s next race will be the Super GT Series Round 7, held at Autopolis in Oita Prefecture on 14-15 October.